Abstract submission is now closed.Participation registration is open —Register here.

 Fr Kuruvilla Pandikattu SJ

-Chair Professor of JRD Tata Foundation on Business Ethics at XLRI
+Chair Professor of JRD TATA Foundation

 CONFERENCE ADVISORY COMMITTEE